kalleigh/getting-cleaning-data-project/README.md

 * This will summarize the value of each measurement by subject and activity.
 * Finally, make sure to print this dataset to the screen.

+###### Reading mydf data to R:
+A text version of the mydf data has been provided to you named mytidydataset.txt.
+Assuming this file is in your working directory, you can use the following code to read the file into R. mytidydataset<-read.table("~/UCI HAR Dataset/mytidydataset.txt", header=T)